Murder trial of O. J. Simpson

-Simpson was represented by a high-profile defense team, referred to as the "Dream Team", which was initially led by Robert Shapiro and subsequently directed by Johnnie Cochran.
-The team also included F. Lee Bailey, Alan Dershowitz, Robert Kardashian, Shawn Holley, Carl E. Douglas, and Gerald Uelmen.
-Barry Scheck and Peter Neufeld were two additional attorneys who specialized in DNA evidence.
-While Deputy District Attorneys Marcia Clark, William Hodgman, and Christopher Darden believed they had a strong case against Simpson, Cochran and the defense team persuaded the jury that there was reasonable doubt concerning the DNA evidence in this case.
-They contended that the blood sample had been mishandled by lab scientists and technicians and that the case against Simpson had been tainted by LAPD misconduct related to racism and incompetence, in particular noting actions and comments of Detective Mark Fuhrman.
+Simpson was represented by a high-profile defense team, referred to as the "Dream Team", initially led by Robert Shapiro and subsequently directed by Johnnie Cochran.
+The team included F. Lee Bailey, Alan Dershowitz, Robert Kardashian, Shawn Holley, Carl E. Douglas, and Gerald Uelmen.
+Simpson was also instrumental in his own defense.
+While Deputy District Attorneys Marcia Clark, William Hodgman, and Christopher Darden believed they had a strong case, the defense team persuaded the jury there was reasonable doubt concerning the DNA evidence.
+They contended the blood sample had been mishandled by lab scientists and that the case had been tainted by LAPD misconduct related to racism and incompetence.
+The use of DNA evidence in trials was relatively new, and many laypersons did not understand how to evaluate it.

-The trial was considered historically significant for the wide division in reaction to the verdict by the public.
-Observers' opinions of the verdict were related to their ethnicity, and the media dubbed this the "racial gap".
-A poll of Los Angeles County residents showed that most African-Americans thought that the "not guilty" verdict was justified, while the majority of Whites thought it was a racially motivated jury nullification by the mostly African-American jury.
-More recent polling shows this "gap" has narrowed since the trial.
-In 2013 more than half of polled black respondents said that they believed Simpson was guilty.
+The trial was considered significant for the wide division in reaction to the verdict.
+Observers' opinions of the verdict were largely related to their ethnicity; the media dubbed this the "racial gap".
+A poll of Los Angeles County residents showed most African Americans thought the "not guilty" verdict was justified while most White respondents thought it was a racially motivated jury nullification by the mostly African-American jury.
+Polling in later years showed the gap had narrowed since the trial; more than half of polled Black respondents expressed the belief that Simpson was guilty.
+In 2017, three jurors who acquitted Simpson said they would still vote to acquit, while one said he would convict.